MagnetosphereLabs/VortexVault/README.md

 <img src="/VortexVaultLogo.png" alt="Vortex Vault" width="200">

-**Vortex Vault** is an offline, client-side encrypted vault that stores an entire file system inside a single `vortex.vault` container.
-Encrypted end-to-end in your browser using modern **WebCrypto (AES-256-GCM)**.
+**Vortex Vault** is an offline, client-side encrypted vault that stores an entire file system inside a single `vortex.vault` container — like a portable encrypted drive, but as one file.

+Everything encrypts/decrypts locally in your browser using modern **WebCrypto (AES-256-GCM)**.
+No accounts.
+No storage server.
+Just a vault you control.

+**Try it on almost any device:** https://vortex.mglabs.dev (client loads there, vault decrypts locally)

 Unlock your vault locally, manage files like in a file explorer.
-Rename, or delete folders or files in your vault quickly and easily.
+Rename or delete folders or files in your vault quickly and easily.
 View notes, images, videos, documents, and even audio all inside Vortex Vault.
-Vortex supports storing all conventional file types from .zip files to .wav files.
+Vortex supports all common file types (from `.zip` to `.wav`).
 Pressing **Save & log out** downloads your encrypted vault and clears the active browser session.

 No accounts.
 No storage server.
 Just a vault you control.

+### File Browser UI
 <img src="/VortexVaultMainUI.png" alt="Vortex Vault" width="720">

 ### In-vault encrypted notes
 <img src="VortexVaultSecureNote.png" width="720" />

-### Direct Share (P2P, end-to-end encrypted)
+### Direct Share Receive (P2P, end-to-end encrypted)
 <img src="/VortexVaultReceive.png" width="720" />

+### Direct Share Send (P2P, end-to-end encrypted)
 <img src="/VortexVaultSend.png" width="720" />

 ### Media previews (images / video / PDF / audio)